cycle/docs/relation/has-many.md

     ->fetchAll();
 ```

-Given approach will produce only one SQL query.
+The given approach will produce only one SQL query.

 ```sql
 SELECT DISTINCT